Classification Utility, Fairness, and Compactness via Tunable Information Bottleneck and R\'enyi Measures: Methods

 where $H(\cdot)$ denotes entropy, and the second equality follows from the Markov chain assumption $(Y,S) \rightarrow X \rightarrow Z$.
 Hence, we have shown that the Langrangian $\mathcal{L}$ admits a simpler equivalent expression given by

-where $\beta_1 = \lambda_1 + 1 \ge 0$ and $\beta_2 = \lambda_2 \ge 0$.
+where $\beta_1 = \lambda_1 + 1 \ge 1$ and $\beta_2 = \lambda_2 \ge 0$.
 This~simpler Lagrangian is easier to compute while exactly maintaining the properties of the original one.
 It also reveals a direct relation of the original Lagrangian with the first two terms being exactly equivalent to the ``classical IB'' formulation.
-The two hyperparameters $\beta_1$ and $\beta_2$ control trade-offs between accuracy (or ``utility'') and fairness, with higher $\beta$ values corresponding to a higher priority on accuracy and lower $\beta$ values giving more influence to the compression term $I(Z;X)$ that discards unwanted information, potentially improving fairness at the expense of accuracy.
+Note that both the $I(Z;X)$ term and $I(Z;Y|S)$ term contribute to fairness.
+Minimizing $I(Z;X)$ results in increased compression which can lead to increased fairness at the possible expense of accuracy.
+The $I(Z;Y|S)$ term contributes to both fairness through the conditioning on $S$ and to accuracy through the maximization of the information between $Z$ and $Y.$ The hyper-parameters $\beta_1$ and $\beta_2$ control trade-offs between accuracy (or ``utility'') and fairness, as a higher weight on $\beta_1$ and $\beta_2$ reduces the influence of the $I(Z;X)$ compression term.
 As $I(Z;Y)$ is partially derived from the $I(Z;S|Y)$ term designed to improve equalized odds, using a higher $\beta_1$ over $\beta_2$ should give more priority to improving equalized odds, whereas a higher $\beta_2$ should result in improved demographic parity.
 This allows for more nuanced outcomes compared to other methods that focus rigidly on a single fairness metric.
 It is also possibly an interesting tool for policy makers to translate those more balanced and nuanced versions of fairness into an ``engineered system.''